 If you want to completely automate your YouTube channel, you need to hand over channel management duties to a reliable channel manager.
 Fortunately, the channel manager has access to various workflow software like Asana to effectively manage your automation team so channel content is created and published on schedule.

 How do you make money from YouTube automation?

-You make money from YouTube automation by monetizing your channel in a variety of ways, with the primary methods being YouTube ad revenue, affiliate marketing, and brand deals.
+You make money from YouTube automation in a variety of ways, but the primary monetization methods are YouTube ad revenue, affiliate marketing, and brand deals.

 Faceless automated YouTube channels can make money by allowing YouTube ads to run on their videos.
 However, YouTube does not automatically monetize your channel.
 If you want to make money by letting advertisers run YouTube ads on your content, you first need to get accepted into the YouTube Partner program.
 The eligibility requirements to join the YouTube Partner program include:

 YouTube pays monthly, so once your channel becomes eligible for the YouTube Partner program and is monetized, you can receive your payouts by direct deposit or mailed check each month.

 Affiliate marketing is promoting the products of brands for a commission on the sale.
 You need an affiliate link to do affiliate marketing.
 You can find brands to work with and get your affiliate link by going to an affiliate network like ClickBank or CJ Affiliate.
 Commonly, when YouTube automation channels make money with affiliate marketing, they mention the product somewhere in the video content and direct the audience to find their affiliate link, which is posted in the video description.